triply-at/leaflet-geotiff-2/README.md

-This repo is an attempt to pull together a bunch of community-driven improvements that have been made in various forks of `leaflet-geotiff` over the years but have failed to make it back into the `leaflet-geotiff` npm package.
+This repo is an attempt to pull together a bunch of community-driven improvements that have been made in various forks of `leaflet-geotiff` over the years but have failed to make it back into the `leaflet-geotiff` npm package, and to provide a place for active development for new features.

 ## Dependencies